opendr-eu/opendr/docs/reference/object-detection-2d-nanodet.md

 - **hf**: *bool, default=False*\
   Determines if half precision is used.
 - **dynamic**: *bool, default=False*\
-  Determines if the model runs with dynamic input, it can be used in Nanodet Plus head with legacy_post_process=False.
+  Determines if the optimized model runs with dynamic input.
+Dynamic input leads to slower inference times.
 - **ch_l**: *bool, default=False*\
   Determines if inference will run in channel-last format.
 - **lazy_load**: *bool, default=True*\